tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 Copyright
 ---------

-This work was supported by the the European Commision within the 6th Framework Project 2005-IST-5-033406-STP (ANGEL project)
+This work was supported by the European Commision within the 6th Framework Programme ICT Project ANGEL (Reference: 033506) and within the 7th Framework Programme ICT Project CONET (Reference: 224053).

 Author: Jan-Hinrich Hauer <hauer@tkn.tu-berlin.de>

 /*
- * Copyright (c) 2008, Technische Universitaet Berlin
+ * Copyright (c) 2009, Technische Universitaet Berlin
  * All rights reserved.
  *
  * Redistribution and use in source and binary forms, with or without